-- Performs vascular access cannulation and report any unusual findings to Registered Nurse on duty.
+- Performs vascular access cannulation and reports any unusual findings to the Registered Nurse on duty.

-- Obtains necessary pre and post treatment, vital signs, temperature, blood pressure, weight and enter into Chairside Electronic Health Records System.
+- Obtains necessary pre and post-treatment, vital signs, temperature, blood pressure, weight and enters into Chairside Electronic Health Records System.

-- Conducts glucometer readings of diabetic patients to determine blood glucose level.
+- Conducts glucometer readings of diabetic patients to determine blood glucose levels.

-- Collects blood samples and centrifugated blood vials and prepare samples for lab pickup.
+- Collects blood samples and centrifugates blood vials and prepares samples for lab pickup.

 - Welcome assigned patients and inquire as to their wellbeing since their last treatment.

-- Evaluate vascular access for patency and report any unusual findings to nurse supervisor.
+- Evaluate vascular access for patency and report any unusual findings to the nurse supervisor.

 - Obtain necessary pre and post-treatment vital signs and weight.
 Report unusual findings to nurse supervisor.